Blow It Out Your Ass It's Veruca Salt

-Blow It Out Your Ass It's Veruca Salt is an EP by Veruca Salt released in 1996.
+Blow It Out Your Ass It's Veruca Salt is an EP by Veruca Salt released on April 16, 1996.
 It followed the band's hit album American Thighs (1994).
 The EP contains four songs, two written by Nina Gordon and two by Louise Post.

 The album art shows the band dressed in toilet paper.
 In the liner notes, bassist Steve Lack is credited under his actual name, Stephen J. Lackiewicz.